danielcamposramos/AI-RLWHF/plugins/experimental/grok_search_evaluator/info.md

 - `cache_path`: JSONL cache for snippet results to reduce token usage.
 - `offline_reference_path`: Local honesty tuples for offline fallback.
 - `max_examples`: Hard cap per run.
+- `enable_dpo_reward`: When true, compares the student answer with a preference column (default `preferred_answer`) using the custom honesty reward model for DPO-style deltas.
+- `reward_artifact_path`: Optional path to `honesty_reward_model.json`; falls back to the on-the-fly heuristic when missing.

 ## Outputs
-Writes JSONL rows to `output_path`, each containing the original prompt, student answer, reward (-2…+2), textual feedback, and captured search snippets.
+Writes JSONL rows to `output_path`, each containing the original prompt, student answer, reward (-2…+2), textual feedback, captured search snippets, and optional `dpo_*` metrics.
 Integrates with the multi-teacher aggregator by emitting [`grok-search-evaluator`] as the teacher name.